Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Limitation

 \section{Limitation}

 This work may be limited to expert discontinuity as it is build upon on sparse MoE backbone.
-However, the trade-off between sparse MoE and continuous / fully differentiable MoE, more computational cost vs continuity of experts, is still underexplored.
+A key limitation lies in the dichotomy between fully differentiable MoE and sparse MoE architectures.
+These two paradigms embody opposite design philosophies, one prioritizing differentiability and comprehensive training, the other emphasizing efficiency through sparsity, making it difficult to simultaneously leverage the benefits of both within a single unified framework.